Chef

 Have you or anyone in your kitchen ever sustained any particularly gruesome injuries while on the job?

-Asked by Notorious B.E.N. over 11 years ago
+Asked by Notorious B.E.N. almost 12 years ago

 Hi Notorious, You should see my arms!
 When I tell folks I'm a chef, I like to use the scars on my arms as an illustration.
 I knew of someone that broke their arm in a Hobart mixer.
 I also knew of another chef that cut her hand badly while trying to cut butternut squash.
 I heard of a cook who had climbed up on the shelves in the walk-in that ended up putting his foot in some boiling hot stock.
 They had to cut the shoe off.
 It was bad.
 Pretty gruesome, eh?
 Update 3/10/13 I just cut off the tip of my thumb about a week ago.
 I had to go to the emergency room, and wasn't able to work for a week.
 I had gone over 20+ years of cooking without any serious injuries until now.